 Mr. Hu is a member of the Board of Overseers for the Thayer School of Engineering at Dartmouth College.

 Jeanne M. Gills is a Partner in Foley & Lardner LLP’s Chicago office.
 She is Vice Chair of Foley’s national Intellectual Property Department and the former Vice-Chair of Foley’s IP Litigation Practice.
 She handles complex patent, trade secret, trademark, copyright, and unfair competition litigation and appeals—including PTAB post-grant proceedings—in diverse industries (from electronics to biotechnology).
 Her trial experience includes the 2013 TAS v.
-Cummins trial regarding a technology license agreement (over $150 MM at stake) and “bet the company” cases such as DeKalb v.
+Cummins trial regarding a technology and trademark license agreement (over $150 MM at stake) and “bet the company” cases such as DeKalb v.
 Pioneer regarding patents on genetically engineered corn (over $500 MM at stake).
+Over her career, she has tried and been lead counsel in numerous patent, trademark, and other IP disputes involving pharmaceuticals, chemical/biotech technology, consumer products, wireless technologies, computer software, business and advertising methods, and food/beverage products.

 She holds a B.S. in Electrical Engineering degree (with honors) from Michigan State University, a J.D. from the University of Chicago Law School, and she is a registered USPTO patent attorney.